Nicolle Velez

-Nicolle Velez (born September 20, 1991) is an American beauty pageant titleholder who was crowned as Miss Earth United States 2013 which moved her on to represent United States at Miss Earth 2013 in December 2013.
+Nicolle Velez (born September 20, 1991) is an American model and beauty pageant titleholder who was crowned Miss Earth USA 2013 which moved her on to represent United States at Miss Earth 2013 in December 2013.
 She succeeded Siria Bojorquez of Texas as Miss Earth United States.

 According to her LinkedIn profile, she has volunteered in some events such as Autism Speaks and Avon Walk for Breast Cancer.
 Nicolle also supports Lupus Foundation of America, American Heart Association, American Stroke Association, National Ovarian Cancer Coalition and American Society for the Prevention of Cruelty to Animals.

 Biography

 Early life and career beginnings

 As published in the Miss Earth' official website, Nicolle describes her childhood years as, "In all certainty, my childhood years were one of the best moments of my life.
 I recall fondly how much I enjoyed attending school, a place where I was surrounded by friends, positive energy, enthusiasm, and fantastic teachers.
 I had so much encouragement from my parents, letting me know I could accomplish my dreams and push for higher than what I could imagine.
 My home was very emphatic about education and I was quite studious as well, and while most of my memories during that time have me dressed in my uniform, I remember every night having dinner with my parents and having my father go over my homework.
 I was also my most active then, discovering my sports and my passions that I continue to follow even now."
 She learned from her childhood as she says it, "My growing years were a time of discovery that had an impact on how I viewed happiness.
 I learned that discipline and hard work are the backbones to any accomplishment.
 If it is easy, it has already been done.
 I learned from my father’s many proverbs that time gives you time, but that same time can forsake you and that is why no day should ever be wasted.
 Most of all, I learned that in coming from a happy home, I was strong and supported.
 I was confident because I knew that my troubles might be another’s wish of tranquility."

 She has graced several fashion shows and TV appearances before joining the pageantry world.
 Nicolle is a Colombian American.